 - Identify and characterise any groundwater dependant ecosystems that may be affected by the project works.
-This characterisation is to be informed by relevant data, literature and appropriate surveys. - Describe the biodiversity values that could be affected by the project, including: - native vegetation and any ecological communities listed under the EPBC Act and FFG Act; - presence of, or suitable habitats for, native flora and fauna species, in particular species listed under the EPBC Act, FFG Act, and DELWP Advisory Lists; and - use of the site and its environs for movement by the EPBC Act, FFG Act, and DELWP Advisory List listed fauna species. - Describe the existing threats present to biodiversity values, including: - direct removal of individuals or destruction of habitat; - disturbance or alteration of habitat conditions (e.g. habitat fragmentation, changes to water quantity or quality, fire hazards, etc.); - threats of mortality of listed threatened fauna; - presence of any declared weeds, pathogens and pest animals within and near the project area; and - initiating or exacerbating potentially threatening processes under the FFG Act.
+This characterisation is to be informed by relevant data, literature and appropriate surveys. - Identify flora and fauna that could be affected by the project's potential effects on air quality, noise or vibration levels. - Describe the biodiversity values that could be affected by the project, including: - native vegetation and any ecological communities listed under the EPBC Act and FFG Act; - presence of, or suitable habitats for, native flora and fauna species, especially those listed under the EPBC Act, FFG Act, and DELWP Advisory Lists; and - use of the site and its environs for movement by EPBC Act, FFG Act, and DELWP Advisory List listed fauna species and other protected species. - Describe the existing threats present to biodiversity values, including: - direct removal of individuals or destruction of habitat; - disturbance or alteration of habitat conditions (e.g. habitat fragmentation, changes to water quantity or quality, fire hazards, etc.); - threats of mortality of listed threatened fauna; - presence of any declared weeds, pathogens and pest animals within and near the project area; and - initiating or exacerbating potentially threatening processes under the FFG Act.

-Identify potential and proposed design options and measures that could avoid or minimise significant direct and indirect effects on native vegetation and any listed ecological communities or flora and fauna species and their habitat including the ecological character of the Edithvale-Seaford Wetlands and habitat connectivity values between the Waterways wetlands, Braeside Park and Woodland Industrial Estate wetlands.
+Identify potential and proposed design options and measures that could avoid or minimise significant direct and indirect effects on native vegetation and any listed ecological communities or flora and fauna species and their habitat including the ecological character of the Edithvale-Seaford Wetlands and habitat connectivity values between the Waterways wetlands, Braeside Park and Woodlands Industrial Estate wetlands.

-- Identify and assess likely direct and indirect effects of the project and relevant alternatives on native vegetation, ecological communities and flora species, in particular any species listed under the FFG Act and EPBC Act. - Identify and assess likely indirect effects of the project on the ecological character and habitat values of the Edithvale-Seaford Wetlands, Braeside Park, the Waterways Wetlands and Woodland Industrial Estate wetlands. - Identify and assess likely direct and indirect effects of the project and relevant alternatives on protected fauna and their habitat, including listed (FFG Act/EPBC Act) threatened and migratory species, relative to existing hazards and risks where relevant. - Identify and assess likely effects of the project and relevant alternatives on any groundwater dependant ecosystems and EPBC Act listed ecological communities, in particular due to project dewatering activities. - Identify and assess likely cumulative effects on biodiversity-related values that might result from the project in combination with other projects or actions taking place or proposed nearby.
+- Assess likely direct and indirect effects of the project and relevant alternatives on native vegetation, ecological communities and flora species, in particular any species listed under the FFG Act and EPBC Act. - Assess likely indirect effects of the project on the ecological character and habitat values of the Edithvale-Seaford Wetlands, Braeside Park, the Waterways Wetlands and Woodlands Industrial Estate wetlands. - Assess likely direct and indirect effects of the project and relevant alternatives on protected fauna and their habitat, including listed (FFG Act/EPBC Act) threatened and migratory species, relative to existing hazards and risks where relevant. - Assess likely effects of the project and relevant alternatives on any groundwater dependant ecosystems and EPBC Act listed ecological communities, in particular due to project dewatering activities. - Assess likely cumulative effects on biodiversity-related values that might result from the project in combination with other projects or actions taking place or proposed nearby.